evanjd/hass-logi-circle/README.md

 ---

 - `logi_download_livestream`: Downloads the livestream to an MP4 at the duration specified (in seconds).
+The downloaded video's duration will not match precisely what was requested but should be very close.
+The implementation of this depends on how Logi's API segments the live stream.
+For example, if it breaks the live stream into 4s segments, then a requested duration of 30s will return a video that's 32 seconds (4s x 8 segments).

 Example payload: